 Tell Amazon Ring: stop sharing information with police

-IBM, Microsoft and even Amazon are pausing their facial recognition programs right now because this technology is often biased along the lines of age, gender, race, and ethnicity.
+IBM, Microsoft and even Amazon paused their facial recognition programs because this technology is often biased along the lines of age, gender, race, and ethnicity.
 Even more concerning, evidence suggests that even when facial recognition works as expected, it's often used to surveil people of color.
 Bottom line: facial recognition and law enforcement just don't mix.

 The story doesn't end there, though.
 Amazon's Ring doorbell cameras pose similar risks, because Ring shares its footage with law enforcement through its Neighbors Law Enforcement Portal, which has been called the "perfect storm of privacy threats."